 NSPM directly incurs and pays for the majority of its costs, there are, however, services provided to NSPM by other affiliates within the Xcel Energy system of companies.
-In addition, NSPM provides a limited amount of operations, maintenance and management advisory services to its affiliates.
+In addition, NSPM provides a limited amount of operations, maintenance, and management advisory services to its affiliates.
 NSPM has numerous Affiliated Interest Agreements that have been approved by the Commission.

 The sections below separately detail the nature and terms of transactions for services and asset transfers provided by NSPM to its affiliates, as well as services and asset transfers provided to NSPM by each of its affiliates.
-This section includes descriptions of affiliate transactions only, and does not include convenience payments.
-Refer to Section X for a definition of convenience payments.
+This section includes descriptions of affiliate transactions only and does not include convenience payments.